syncfusion-content/fileformat-docs/File-Formats/DocIO/Convert-Word-Document-to-PDF-in-GCP-App-Engine.md

 ![Add required files to publish folder](GCP_Images/Deploy-to-Cloud-WordtoPDF.png)

+Step 5: You can ensure Docker and app.yaml file are added in **Workspace**.
 ![Add required files to publish folder](GCP_Images/Libfontconfig-WordtoPDF.png)

-Step 6: Run the following command in Cloud Shell to Deploy the application to cloud service.
+Step 6: Run the following command in Cloud Shell to Deploy the application to cloud service.Afterwards get **link** from the **Cloud Shell Editor**.

 {% tabs %}
 {% highlight CLI %}